-7 Bad Habits That Are Making You Look Unprofessional
+7 Bad Work Habits That Are Making You Look Unprofessional

 Being overly certain

 Confidence is important.
 It has the potential to boost your career and get you through doorways that were previously unopened.
 But too much of it can quickly turn into arrogance or ignorance.
-So be sure to infuse it with some humility and always be open to learning new things.
-"Bottom line: If you don't know the answer to a question, don't pretend to be an expert," Reza Jafery of Casual Solutions LLC told Inc.
+Infuse it with some humility, and always be open to learning new things.
+"Bottom line: If you don't know the answer to a question, don't pretend to be an expert," Reza Jafery of Casual Solutions told Inc.

 Refusing to pick up the telephone

 We know millennials don't like answering their own phone, so it comes as little surprise to hear they aren't picking them up at work either.
 But if your job specifically requires you to do it, then answer it.
-Don't do what Meagan Nordmann's millennial employee did and "text a CEO to ask him to consider buying your product which you wrote as a string of emojis."
+Don't do what Meagan Nordmann's millennial employee did and "text a CEO to ask him to consider buying [the company's] product" via a string of emoji.

 Being unable to take or give criticism